renanbandeira/real-estate-form/README.md

-# Getting Started with Create React App
+# Real Estate Form

+ReactjS + Hooks + TypeScript + React-Router + ESLint + React-BootStrap form tested with react-testing-library and Cypress.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This is a simple multi-step form with a progress indicator.

 ## Available Scripts